DavidMertz/LanguagePractice/README.md

 The Golang version that does not (yet) do this optimization is about tied for speed with Python currently.
 I expect less speedup from doing this in Golang simply because the Goroutines already peg all my CPU cores.
-Therefore, the needless work is also (probably) parallel work, and wallclock time will (probably) be little affected.
+Therefore, the needless work is also (probably) parallel work, and wall clock time will (probably) be little affected.
 Haskell can probably be improved since the `-threaded` option discovers only a little bit of parallelism.